divarvel/auth-talk/slides.md

 ---

-## OpenID, OpenID Connect (OIDC), SCIM, Self issued OpenID, PassKeys...
+- OpenID
+- OpenID Connect (OIDC)
+- SCIM
+- Self issued OpenID
+- PassKeys
+- …

 <details role="note">
 OIDC (OpenID Connect) is a layer on top of oauth that provides authentication.
 Use it instead of